Skip to main content

 Gossiping

-Multiple types of objects are gossipped, the most prominent ones being blocks, deploys, and endpoints (see Identity).
+Multiple types of objects are gossipped, the most prominent ones being blocks, transactions, and endpoints (see Identity).
 Each of these objects is immutable and can be identified by a unique hash.

 Gossiping is a process of distributing a value across the entire network without directly sending it to each node.
 This process allows only a subset of nodes to be connected to the original sender and spreading the bandwidth and processing requirements across the network at the cost of latency and overall bandwidth consumed.